stuycs-gh-classrooms/10-nextcs-p01-snoopy/README.md

   - int brickSize
 - METHODS
   - void Display
-  - boolean Collision check
-  - void Disappear to remove a brick when it is hit
-  - void Reset to reset the bricks
+  - void Reset to reset the bricks (would it be possible to call display again on the grid to make it reset?)